thetombomb91/nextjs-blog/posts/converting-wordpress-to-nextjs.md

 How does it get all these significant benefits?
 It really comes down to Static Site Generation. **By using a Jamstack architecture we allow ourselves to statically generate the content for our website at build time.** The statically generated content is directly served to our visitors and customers.
 The content is hosted on CDN or Content Delivery Network and directly beamed down to our users when they hit our site.

 No more server to deal with.
 No more handling a user's request and generating the content at request time.
 That takes time.
 Precious time we don't have.
-The leap in performance scores can be explained fully by moving from Wordpress, where each request is handled when it comes in, to now SSG where content is built ahead of time and delivered to visitors a CDN.
+The leap in performance scores can be explained fully by moving from WordPress, where each request is handled when it comes in, to now SSG where content is built ahead of time and delivered to visitors a CDN.

 ## So why isn't everyone using Jamstack?

 If the Jamstack architecture can provide better performance, higher security, scalability, and a better developer experience, why isn't everyone using it?

 Static site generation or generating all our HTML content at build time sounds very nice.
 But it isn't all green grass and blue skies.
 It has downsides of its own.
 Two major drawbacks of SSG are build times and dynamic content.
-And when coming from Wordpress to Next.js or really any frontend static site generator you leave a lot of the Wordpress comforts behind.
+And when coming from WordPress to Next.js or really any frontend static site generator you leave a lot of the WordPress comforts behind.

 ### Build Times